 This copycat Olive Garden Smoked Mozzarella Fonduta recipe has Italian cheeses and sour cream to make a creamy, hot cheese appetizer that you won’t be able to resist.

+Move over baked brie, there’s a new cheese dip in town!
 Did you ever have the cheesy Smoked Mozzarella Fonduta appetizer at Olive Garden?
 They don’t have it regularly anymore, and because of that, we had to make it at home.

-We tweaked this recipe several different times and found just the right amount of cheeses and spices to imitate the one at the Olive Garden.
+We tweaked this dip recipe several different times and found just the right amount of cheeses and spices to imitate the one at the Olive Garden.
 I think we really nailed this recipe though, because our version is better.
 And it is dangerously easy to make.